stts-se/wikispeech-tts-wrappers/piper_server.1.2.0/README.md

 # Server for Piper TTS

-___Please note that this server is using and old version of Piper, and is only kept here for reference.
+___Please note that this server is using an old version of Piper, and is only kept here for reference.
 Will be deprecated___

 Piper URL: [https://github.com/OHF-Voice/piper1-gpl](https://github.com/OHF-Voice/piper1-gpl)